Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/final_report.md

 The test results suggest that code-switching occurs consistently across the domains, indicating that it is a general feature of bilingual communication in this context, rather than being constrained to specific discourse types.

 ### Part-of-Speech Shifting
-The analysis of part-of-speech shifts revealed the following:
+The analysis of POS shifts revealed the following:

 | POS Shift             | Frequency Count |
 |-----------------------|-----------------|